Michaelvll/llm-ie-benchmarks/README.md

 ![cover](./cover.png)

-This is a collection of open-source LLM inference engine benchmarks, created by different inference engine teams.
-It aims to offer a **fair and reproducible** one-line commands to benchmark the performance of different inference engines on same hardware.
+This collection of open-source LLM inference engine benchmarks provides **fair and reproducible** one-line commands to compare different inference engines on **identical hardware**.
+It serves as a centralized reference for selecting the optimal inference engine for your applications.

-We use [SkyPilot](https://github.com/skypilot-ai/skypilot) YAML to run the benchmarks on different infrastructure, making sure the benchmarks are reproducible and fair.
+We use [SkyPilot](https://github.com/skypilot-ai/skypilot) YAML to ensure consistent infrastructure deployment across benchmarks.

+## Background

+When different LLM inference engines start to post their performance numbers, it can be confusing to see different numbers.
+It can due to different configurations, or different hardware setup.

+This repo is trying to create a centralized place for these benchmarks to be able to run on the same hardware, with the optimal configurations (e.g. TP, DP, etc.) that can be set by the official teams for those inference engines.

 ## Installation